Sonali-at-work/Olist-Data-Modelling-And-Analytics-SQL/README.md

 ## 📌 Dataset Used Olist Brazillian E-Commerce dataset

 The raw data has 9 tables/csv
-The raw data has 9 tables/csv
-The raw data has 9 tables/csvThe raw data has 9 tables/csv

-The raw data has 9 tables/csvThe raw data has 9 tables/csv

-The raw data has 9 tables/csv
-The raw data has 9 tables/csv
-The raw data has 9 tables/csv

-The raw data has 9 tables/csv

 1. olist_customers_dataset ingestion
 2. olist_geolocation_dataset
 3. olist_order_items_dataset